-How to Get Rid of Dark Under-Eye Circles, According to An Expert
+How to Get Rid of Dark Under-Eye Circles, According to ExpertsApril 12, 2023

-Dark circles make it nearly impossible to master a fresh-faced, bright-eyed look.
-The bad news?
-The sunken shadows can be difficult to get rid of.
-The good news?
-Reducing the look of them isn’t impossible.
-To help us navigate the tricky world of under-eye circles, we tapped board-certified dermatologist and Skincare.com expert Dr. Dendy Engelman.
-Read on for her tips, plus product recommendations to help make the discoloration, puffiness and bags under your eyes less noticeable.
+Dark circles can make it feel nearly impossible to master a fresh-faced, bright-eyed look.
+While the sunken shadows can be difficult to get rid of, reducing the look of them isn’t impossible.
+To help us navigate the tricky world of under-eye circles, we tapped Dr. Dendy Engelman, a board-certified dermatologist and Skincare.com expert.
+Read on for her tips, plus product recommendations to help make dark circles under your eyes less noticeable.

 “While there isn’t a way to get rid of dark circles caused by thinning skin or aging, you can temporarily reduce the appearance of them with the application of products formulated with ingredients that are vasoconstrictors or hydrators,” says Dr. Engelman.
 Examples of vasoconstrictors are caffeine and green tea, while hydrators are ingredients like ceramides and hyaluronic acid.

 “You can also try thickening the surface of skin with a prescription retinoid,” adds Dr. Engelman.
 “If you have puffy eyes, cut out salt and alcohol, which can lead to water retention and exacerbate swelling.
 Sleep on an extra pillow to drain the fluid that can accumulate around the eyes when you’re lying down, and if you still notice puffiness in the morning, try a cold compress.”

 How to Cover Dark Circles Under Eyes With Makeup

 Prepping your under-eyes with an eye cream will moisturize and depuff the area in addition to giving your makeup a smooth base to glide onto.
 Find a list of our go-to eye creams for dark circles below.
 Once you apply your eye cream, allow it to sink in for a few minutes before applying any product on top.